omnistrate/saasbuilder/README.md

 - Once you have pushed the docker image, you need to refer to it in your docker compose spec

 - After updating the docker compose spec, you will use it to create a service in Omnistrate.
-Rest of the steps are same as those defined in the "Without Code Customization" [section](#without-code-customizations) above.
+Rest of the steps are same as those defined in the "Without Code Customization" [section](#without-code-customizations).

 ### Without Code Customizations